 ...Which was burst out laughing.

-“Erm, no. I don’t have a boyfriend, actually.”
-Gee, and I always wonder why.
+“Erm, no. I don’t have a boyfriend.”
+Gee, and I always wondered why.

-What?
-Rumors?
-I stared at the reporter, wondering if she was mental.
-I looked at Debbie, who seemed to be in the midst of a stroke.
-Then I looked at all the paparazzi clustered in front of me, gathered here to ask me about the day I saved the Ministry, when in reality all they wanted to know was whether or not I had a current snog at the moment.
+What rumors?
+I stared at the reporter, wondering if she was currently suffering from a mental lapse.
+Then I glanced at Debbie, who looked like she'd probably be in need of medical attention any moment now.
+Then I looked at all the paparazzi clustered in front of me, gathered here under the pretense of asking me about the day I saved the Ministry, when in reality all they wanted to know was whether or not I had a current snog at the moment.